Undecidability of the spectral gap in rotationally symmetric Hamiltonians

 \subsection{Notation and definitions}

-We will be using the standard framework for describing finite spin chain and lattice models.
-In a chain of $L$ particles, we associate to each site $i$ a Hilbert space $\mathcal{H}^{(i)} \simeq \mathbb{C}^d$, and we will have the following local interactions: \begin{itemize} \item On-site interactions $h^{(i)} \in \mathcal{B}(\mathcal{H}^{(i)})$ for site $i$ in the chain. \item Interactions between nearest-neighbor pairs $(i,i+1)$, which are given by $h^{(i,i+1)} \in \mathcal{B}(\mathcal{H}^{(i)} \otimes \mathcal{H}^{(i+1)})$, for all $i \in [1, L-1]$. \end{itemize} We will consider the case in which local interactions are translations of each other, so the Hamiltonian over the chain \textit{translationally invariant}.
+We will be using the standard framework for describing finite spin chains and lattice models.
+In a chain of $L$ particles, we associate to each site $i$ a Hilbert space $\mathcal{H}^{(i)} \simeq \mathbb{C}^d$, and we will have the following local interactions: \begin{itemize} \item On-site interactions $h^{(i)} \in \mathcal{B}(\mathcal{H}^{(i)})$ for site $i$ in the chain. \item Interactions between nearest-neighbor pairs $(i,i+1)$, which are given by $h^{(i,i+1)} \in \mathcal{B}(\mathcal{H}^{(i)} \otimes \mathcal{H}^{(i+1)})$, for all $i \in [1, L-1]$. \end{itemize} We will consider the case in which local interactions are translations of each other.
+The resulting Hamiltonian over the chain is then called \textit{translationally invariant}.
 We also recall the definitions of frustration-free and classical Hamiltonians, that will be needed when constructing the 1-dimensional Hamiltonian in Section \ref{sec:onedencoding}.

 \begin{definition} Given on-site interactions $h^{(i)}$ and nearest-neighbor interactions $h^{(i,i+1)}$, we say that the translationally invariant Hamiltonian

 over a $1$-dimensional chain of size $L$ is: \begin{enumerate} \item \textit{Frustration-free} if its ground state energy is zero while all $h^{(i)},h^{(i,i+1)}$ are positive semi-definite.
 That is, a ground state of a frustration-free Hamiltonian minimizes the energy of each interaction term individually. \item \textit{Classical} if its defining interactions $h^{(i)},h^{(i,i+1)}$ are diagonal in a given product basis (e.g., the canonical one). \end{enumerate} \end{definition}